d-j-david/miscR/README.md

 ## Usage

 The following functions are contained in this package.
 A short description is given for each.
-For more detailed information, type '?functionName' into your R console after the package has been loaded.
+For more detailed information, type `?functionName` into your R console after the package has been loaded.
 For instructions on how to load this package, read [Installation](#Installation).

 * [sample.df](#sample.df)